2015 Meadowhawk Prize

-New poems appeared in 2014: Atlanta Review, Blue Lyra (online), California Quarterly, Canary (online), Connotation Press (online), Harpur Palate, Hunger Mountain, The Los Angeles Review, Mudfish 18, Poet Lore, Rattle (online), Redactions, Salamander, Sou'wester, Sow's Ear Poetry Review, Tar River Poetry, and Extinguished & Extinct: An Anthology of Things That No Longer Exist (Twelve Winters Press).
+New poems published in 2014 and 2015: Atlanta Review, Blue Lyra (online), California Quarterly, Canary (online), Catenary, Connotation Press (online), Harpur Palate, Hunger Mountain, Los Angeles Review, Mudfish 18, Poet Lore, Rattle (online), Redactions, Salamander, Sou'wester, Sow's Ear Poetry Review, Tar River Poetry, and Extinguished & Extinct: An Anthology of Things That No Longer Exist (Twelve Winters Press).
 Three reviews in Prairie Schooner, one in Blue Lyra Review.

 "Dear Jackie" won a 2014 International Publication Prize from the Atlanta Review.
 "Reportorial" won Harpur Palate's Milton Kessler Memorial Poetry Prize.

 Catenary is out!
 A letterpress chapbook of the best of West Trestle Review.It features thirteen 2014-2015 contributors to West Trestle Review.
 Contributors include Susan Cohen, Susan Kelly-DeWitt, Iris Jamahl Dunkle, Lizz Huerta, Dana Koster, Kristen Orser, Connie Post, Kim Shuck, Karen Terrey, Susan Terris, Lynne Thompson, and Arisa White.

 "After the Boston Marathon Bombing" featured in Rattle's "Poets Respond" series